Janik298/Master_Seminar/README.md

 # Master_Seminar
-Journey for my Master Seminar Paper
+Journey for my Master Seminar Paper about Intermediary Asset Pricing and a semiparametric approach.